nopSolutions/nopCommerce/upgradescripts/1.90-2.00/Readme.txt

 	6g.
 Update topics (can't be automated)
 	6h.
 Recreate product variant attribute combination (if you had ones) 6i.
-Reconfigure prices by customer roles (Now we have new implementation of tier prices based on customer roles)
+Reconfigure prices by customer roles (Now we have new implementation of tier prices based on customer roles) 6j.
+Reconfigure discount requirements for each discount (new implementation)
 Notes:
 1. Now there're several built-in customer roles.
 You can delete some old ones if you don't need them (e.g. 'Global Administrators' became 'Administrators')